xcomfan/xcomfan.github.io/javascript/typescript/typescript.md

 ## Importing third-party types

- If typescript does not have build in support for some library you are using you need to add the type defintion.
+ If typescript does not have build in support for some library you are using you need to add the type definition.
 You can write it yourself or if its an open source library add the one they provide.

  The type definitions live in the [DefinitelyTyped GitHub repo](https://github.com/definitelytypes/definitelytypes).
 This can hard to navigate though so you want to go to [NPM repository](https://www.npmjs.com) and search for `@types package_name`` for example `@types jquery`